TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Partitioning Puzzles.md

 * *Constraint*: Blocks of the same size are not orthogonally adjacent.
 * *Constraint*: Each given number represents the size of the block to which it belongs.

+### Turf
+* *Goal*: Shade some cells in the grid to divide the grid into regions
+* *Constraint*: Regions must contain at least one number
+* *Constraint*: Numbers in the region indicate the size of the region.
+* *Constraint*: Additional numbers in the region indicate how many surrounding cells are white (counting itself, orthogonal, and diagonal neighbors)

 ### Usotatami
 * *Goal*: Divide the grid into rectangular regions.
 * *Constraint*: Regions contain exactly one number.